 The city of Oxford attracts around 7 million visitors a year many of which are keen to take home a memento of their time in Oxford as well as gifts for friends and family.
-Retailers in Oxford who service this market have the opportunity to sell licensed products that feature the University’s trademarks - the shield or the belted crest – however for historical reasons the vast majority of souvenir product sold in the UK tourist market features the shield.
+Retailers in Oxford who service this market have the opportunity to sell licensed products that feature the University’s trademarks - the shield or the belted arms – however for historical reasons the vast majority of souvenir product sold in the UK tourist market features the shield.

 The University’s coat of arms was officially adopted in 1429.
 The shield shaped device incorporates the University’s name as well as three crowns and an open book which features Latin text in its pages and seven seals to its left.
 In recent years the University has been able to formally trademark the shield in commercial classes to ensure that it is reproduced appropriately and that the quality of the products is benchmarked and monitored.